John Hartstonge: Family and education

-John went to school at Charleville, and then attended Kilkenny College and entered the University of Dublin in 1672: he took his Bachelor's degree in 1677.
-He then entered Gonville and Caius College, University of Cambridge, and took his Master's degree in 1680.
+John went to school at Charleville, and then attended Kilkenny College and entered Trinity College Dublin in 1672: he took his bachelor's degree in 1677.
+He then entered Gonville and Caius College, University of Cambridge, and took his master's degree in 1680.
 He spent a year at the University of Glasgow, then travelled abroad for a time before becoming a fellow of Gonville and Caius College.

 Career

 He had a family connection with John Bramhall, Archbishop of Armagh, whose daughter was his stepmother; but of more benefit to his career was his friendship with the Dukes of Ormonde.
 He was family chaplain to James Butler, 1st Duke of Ormonde, and after the first Duke's death was reappointed to the same position by the second Duke, whom he even accompanied on military campaigns.
 He became Archdeacon of Limerick in 1684.